-The average total payroll growth for the most recent ten years was 0.14% per year.
-Additional analysis of bargained pay increase applicable for the next year and pay of DC plan participants was used to support a payroll increase assumption of 1.25%.
+The average total payroll growth for the most recent ten years was -0.71% per year.
+Additional analysis of bargained pay increases applicable for the next year and pay of DC plan participants was used to support a payroll increase assumption of 1.25%.